zooko/smalloc/README.md

   * step 1: replace overflowers algorithm with simple recurse to double-size request
   * step 2: remove `eac` and replace with zero-initialized free list :-) :-)
   * step 3: change layout so that optimized bittwiddling works for decoding addresses to slots :-)
+  * step 4: let's have 8 Mi slots of 8 MiB each instead of 1 Mi slots of 64 MiB each

 * add benchmarks of 1000-threads-colliding tests e.g. `threads_1000_large_alloc_dealloc_x()`

 * experiment with std::intrinsics::likely/unlikely